 The Lion King move will follow the completion of "custom renovations to accommodate the... production" at the Minskoff.

 Poppins is currently playing in London at the Prince Edward Theatre.

+This is not the first time Disney has shuffled a running property in order to make room for a new show.
+In 1999, it shifted Beauty and the Beast from the Palace to the Lunt-Fontanne in order to place Aida in the Palace.
 Mary Poppins will be only the third production to inhabit the New Amsterdam since Disney restored the 102-year-old theatre, following The Lion King and an earlier limited run of Alan Menken and Tim Rice's King David.

 Mary Poppins features original songs from the film, with music and lyrics by Richard M. Sherman and Robert B. Sherman.
 The new stage production also features new songs and additional music and lyrics by George Stiles and Anthony Drewe.
 Julian Fellowes wrote the book.